2022 Country Reports on Human Rights Practices: Mongolia

 Property Seizure and Restitution

-According to NGOs, the government sometimes forced people to move off land for redevelopment without adequate compensation.
+According to NGOs, the government sometimes forced residents to move off land for redevelopment without adequate compensation.

 F. ARBITRARY OR UNLAWFUL INTERFERENCE WITH PRIVACY, FAMILY, HOME, OR CORRESPONDENCE